-The department continues to provide support to the National Prosecuting Authority's investigating directorate, the Special Investigating Unit (SIU) and its special tribunal, the anti-corruption task team's fusion centre and all state entities involved in fighting corruption.
-This includes the department's oversight of other departments' implementation of referrals by the SIU and recommendations of the state capture commission.
+The department will continue to provide support to the National Prosecuting Authority's investigating directorate, the Special

+Investigating Unit and its special tribunal, the anti-corruption task team's fusion centre and all state entities involved in fighting corruption.
+This includes the department's oversight of other departments' implementation of referrals by the Special Investigating Unit and recommendations of the state capture commission.